Rock Radio Scrapbook

 A 1982 WKBW nighttime coverage map, courtesy Bill Dulmage.
 For a closer look, click here.

 WKBW (now known as WWKB) has been known almost as much for its incredible signal as its great programming.
-One of the most powerful of the North American 50,000-watt blowtorches, the Buffalo, N.Y., station at 1520kc has been heard as far away as Sweden, Italy, Morocco, South Africa, New Zealand, Australia and many points in between.
+One of the most powerful of the North American 50,000-watt blowtorches, the Buffalo, New York, station at 1520kc has been heard as far away as Sweden, Italy, Morocco, South Africa, New Zealand, Australia and many points in between.

 Not surprisingly, the station came in almost like a local in Quebec City, where contributor John McGrath was taping in December, 1975.
 McGrath talks about listening to 'KB radio and other Top 40 stations in Quebec City...